zaynahxc/pxt-microbit/docs/courses/ucp-science/body-electrical/setup-procedure.md

 ## Code and data collection

-This project will use to microbits to collect and record data using the Windows 10 MakeCode app  as described in the [Data Collection](/courses/ucp-science/data-collection/setup-procedure) lesson.
+This project will use to microbits to collect and record data using MakeCode as described in the [Data Collection](/courses/ucp-science/data-collection/setup-procedure) lesson.

-## Option 2 — Microbit Windows 10 MakeCode app and a USB connection
+## Option 2 — MakeCode and a USB connection

-The Windows 10 MakeCode app allows data to be directly read from the microbit when it is attached using USB cable.
-Data can be sent from the microbit to the Windows 10 MakeCode app  using serial data connection.
+MakeCode allows data to be directly read from the microbit when it is attached using USB cable.
+Data can be sent from the microbit to the browser using serial data connection over WebUSB.
 The data collected over the serial connection can be graphed and the data can be downloaded.
 A limit of only about the last 20 seconds of data can be downloaded as a ``"data.csv"`` file.
 This allows the collection of data in real time.
 This file can be opened in a spreadsheet for further analysis.
 Many different kinds of experiments can be performed using this data logging technique.

 ### on Start event

-1. Code the first @boardname@ using Windows 10 MakeCode app for @boardname@.
+1. Code the first @boardname@ using MakeCode for @boardname@.
 2. Name the project, "Body Electricity Sender".
 3. The ``||basic:on start||`` event will display the title and function of the @boardname@ in all caps, ``"BODY ELECTRICAL"``.
 4. Set up a variable ``ekg`` or ``bodyElectricity`` and initialize its starting value to `0`.